codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Every man is guilty of all the good he did not do. " - Voltaire
+"A strong man overcomes an obstacle, a wise man goes the whole way." - Zen Proverb

 <!-- Powered By zenquotes.io -->
 ```